Skip to content

 Is this a compliance check or certification?

-It describes how data handling operates in your business and where understanding may depend on context or individual knowledge — for your own use, not as a legal or regulatory determination.
+No. It describes how data handling works in your business — for your own reference.
+Not a regulatory determination.

 Does this replace legal or professional advice?